Incomplete Miscarriage – Causes, Symptoms and Treatment

 2. Hormonal Problems

 An insufficiently developed uterine lining can cause miscarriage.
-Hormonal imbalance in women with adrenal and thyroid gland problems have been one of the most significant reasons for miscarriage.
-A higher prolactin level during pregnancy can also disrupt the normal uterine lining development.
+Hormonal imbalance in women with adrenal and thyroid gland problems have been the two most significant reasons for miscarriage.

 3. Structural Problems

-The shape of the uterus usually referred to as structural problems, can also cause miscarriage in women.
+Problems with the shape/structure of the uterus can also cause miscarriage in women.
 They typically interfere with the implantation of the fertilised egg.
-Uterine fibroid, a non-cancerous growth in the uterus can also affect the uterine lining resulting in an incomplete miscarriage if the tissue is not expelled from the body.
+Uterine fibroid can also affect the uterine lining resulting in an incomplete miscarriage if the tissue is not expelled from the body.

 4. Cervical Issues

-This is caused by weakening of the cervical muscle which causes the cervix to open up as the weight of the foetus increases during the pregnancy and puts pressure on the cervical opening.
+The weakening of the cervical muscle causes the cervix to open up as the weight of the foetus increases during the pregnancy and puts pressure on the cervical opening.
+This condition can also cause incomplete miscarriage.

-Some infections like German measles, herpes simplex, ureaplasma, cytomegalovirus, and chlamydia can hamper foetal development and may result in miscarriage.
+Some infections like Toxoplasmosis, Syphilis, Varicella-Zoster, Parvovirus B19, Rubella, Cytomegalovirus (CMV), and Herpes Infections can hamper foetal development and may result in miscarriage.

 6. Environmental Factors

-Antiphospholipid Antibodies are an immunological problem that can cause miscarriage in women.
+Antiphospholipid Antibodies, a group of immune proteins produced by the body as an autoimmune response to phospholipids, can cause miscarriage in women.
 Blood tests help in detecting the presence of these antibodies.

 Signs & Symptoms of an Incomplete Miscarriage